The Asthenic Syndrome: Plot

 The film consists of two parts: the first part is shot in black-and-white and the second in color.

-In the first part Natasha, the main character, was in her husband's funeral when she suddenly lost control over her states of extreme rage and despair.
-She walked away from the funeral and began to treat everybody provocatively and aggressively.
-After resigning from the hospital where she was a doctor, she seeks sex from two random strangers.
-The first is met with confusion and anger, but the second results in a fling that she regrets, panicking once he goes to kiss her.
-At the end, Natasha finally regains herself and is able to accept an act of kindness from a stranger.
+In the first part Natasha, the main character, attends her husband's funeral when she suddenly loses control, overwhelmed by extreme rage and despair.
+She walks away from the funeral and begins to treat everybody provocatively and aggressively.
+After resigning from her job as a doctor at a hospital, she seeks sex with two random strangers.
+The first encounter ends in confusion and anger, but the second leads to a fling that she regrets, panicking once he attempts to kiss her.
+In the end, Natasha finally regains control and is able to accept an act of kindness from a stranger.

 We then realize that the first part was a film screening in a theater as the second part starts.
-Shot in color, the second part has its protagonist an exhausted and disillusioned school teacher Nikolai who fell asleep at the screening of the black-and-white film.
+Shot in color, the second part has as its protagonist an exhausted and disillusioned school teacher Nikolai who fell asleep at the screening of the black-and-white film.
 The audience ignores the screener's plea to stay for the Q&A with the film’s actress ("Olga Serghjevna") and leave the theater disorderly and raucously.
 (Muratova ironically mocks the general public’s response to her own films.)
 This sleeping schoolteacher awakens and leaves the theatre, but falls asleep again in the overcrowded subway and then at a meeting at school.
-The film suggests that as a result of personal predicaments and problems at work Nikolai has gotten the Asthenic Syndrome – he falls asleep at the most inappropriate times. (“Asthenia” means “a lack of strength, diminution of vital power, weakness, debility,” according to the OED.)
-He is admitted to the hospital for the mentally ill where he gains the understanding that the people around him there are not any crazier than those who live in freedom.
+The film suggests that as a result of personal predicaments and problems at work, Nikolai has gotten the Asthenic Syndrome – he falls asleep at the most inappropriate times. (“Asthenia” means “a lack of strength, diminution of vital power, weakness, debility,” according to the OED.)
+He is admitted to the hospital for the mentally ill where he gains the understanding that the people around him are not saner nor crazier than those who are free.
 After some time he is released and he ends up falling asleep on the subway.
-The empty wagon takes away the sleeping man into a dark tunnel.
+The empty wagon takes the sleeping man into a dark tunnel.